swaptacular/swpt_accounts/protocol.rst

-**Important note:** Eventually a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status set to "finalized".
+**Important note:** Eventually a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status set to "settled".
 Often this can be done immediately.
-In this case, when the `PreparedTransfer`_ message is received, the matching RT record will change its status from "initiated", directly to "finalized".
+In this case, when the `PreparedTransfer`_ message is received, the matching RT record will change its status from "initiated", directly to "settled".

 Received `FinalizedTransfer`_ message